Skip to main content

 “Good.”
 She smiled.
 “Rama?”

-“Take Bhanwarji to rest and make sure he finished the food.”
+“Take Bhanwarji to rest and make sure he finishes the food.”

 “Ji.”

-" You see Amar!
-Your Daajiraj can lead like a hundred troops but back home, Maa sa is the ..."
-He stopped at her cold stare as the boy giggled amused.
+" You see, Amar!
+Your Daajiraj can lead like a hundred troops, but at home, Maa sa is the ..."
+He stopped at her cold stare as the boy giggled, amused.

 She walked into the room as he followed in silence.

-“You and your son will always keep me on my toes all day, none of you listen!
+“You and your son will always keep me on my toes all day; none of you listen to me!
 And you Kunwarsa!
 You are who he learns from.”

 “Me?”
 He protested.
 “He wanted Baijilal’s story.”

 “Things he shouldn’t know.”
-She added setting his plate.
+She shook her head, setting his plate.

 “Things he should know and be proud of.”
 He smiled at his wife.
 She turned to serve when he held her hand.